 Sometimes Business Associates hold the Protected Health Information on behalf of the Plan.
 If we do not maintain the Protected Health Information that you are requesting and we know where the Protected Health Information is maintained, we will tell you where to direct your request.
-You may also contact the Business Associates directly.
+You may also contact the Business Associates directly (see the Summary of Health Care and Income Protection Benefits).